9. Wearables¶

 I then started again with a simpler setup: one coil.
 Later, I decided to use Pauline’s piece because her magnet was bigger and I loved the contrast between the ochre and pink wool.

-Once the piece was completed and working, I added some leftover threads from the Kniterate machine to create a more creative and textured design.
+Once the prototype was functional, leftover threads from the Kniterate machine were added to create a more textured and expressive surface.

 Note: video speed 1.2x